Skip to main content

 Dizziness and lightheadedness are common and often distressing anxiety symptoms.
 They can occur during acute panic attacks or as a chronic, low-level sensation that makes daily activities feel unsteady.
 For many patients, dizziness creates a vicious cycle — the sensation itself triggers more anxiety, which worsens the dizziness.

-If you experience persistent or recurrent dizziness, it is important to have a provider evaluate your symptoms to rule out other causes such as inner ear disorders, blood pressure abnormalities, anemia, or medication side effects.
-Once other causes are excluded, targeted anxiety treatment — including breathing exercises, vestibular rehabilitation, and sometimes medication — can significantly reduce or eliminate the dizziness.
+If you have persistent or recurrent dizziness, see a provider to rule out other causes such as inner ear disorders, blood pressure abnormalities, anemia, or medication side effects.
+Once other causes are ruled out, targeted anxiety treatment — including breathing exercises, vestibular rehabilitation, and sometimes medication — can sharply reduce or eliminate the dizziness.

 When to Rule Out Other Causes

-While anxiety can produce a remarkable range of physical symptoms, it is essential not to assume every symptom is anxiety-related without appropriate evaluation.
-Many medical conditions share overlapping symptoms with anxiety, and a thorough workup ensures nothing is missed.
+Anxiety can produce a remarkable range of physical symptoms.
+Even so, don't assume every symptom is anxiety-related without proper evaluation.
+Many medical conditions share overlapping symptoms with anxiety, and a thorough workup makes sure nothing is missed.

 Conditions that can mimic or coexist with anxiety include:

-A provider can perform a targeted evaluation including basic blood work (thyroid function, complete blood count, metabolic panel), an electrocardiogram if cardiac symptoms are present, and a detailed medication and supplement review.
+A provider can run a targeted evaluation, including basic blood work (thyroid function, complete blood count, metabolic panel), an electrocardiogram if cardiac symptoms are present, and a detailed medication and supplement review.
 Ruling out medical causes allows for confident treatment of anxiety as the primary condition.

 Treatment Options

-Anxiety — including its physical manifestations — is a highly treatable condition.
-Most patients see meaningful improvement with the right combination of approaches.
-Treatment is typically most effective when it addresses both the psychological and physical dimensions of anxiety.
+Anxiety — including its physical signs — is highly treatable.
+Most patients see meaningful improvement with the right mix of approaches.
+Treatment works best when it addresses both the psychological and physical sides of anxiety.

 Evidence-based treatment options include: